It happens before you know it. You didn’t mean to, but somehow your schedule went from 0-60 before you could choke down your morning cuppa joe.

 If you want to improve your tech mindset, the first step is to get rid of the word “should” as it relates to the technical processes supporting your business.

-If you feel disempowered or de-positioned by technology, or if you have tech to-do items you’ve been putting off, now is the time to stop being busy and start being productive.
+If you feel disempowered or de-positioned by technology, or if you have tech to-do items you’ve been putting off, now is the time to stop being busy and start enhancing productivity in business.

 What are you waiting for?